-As Chat Mapper 1.3/1.5 Project: Exports to a Chat Mapper project file (CMP) that is compatible with Chat Mapper version 1.3 or version 1.5 respectively.
+As Chat Mapper 1.3 Project: Exports to a Chat Mapper project file (CMP) that is compatible with Chat Mapper version 1.3.

-Project As XML: This is probably the most versatile export option because the resulting file contains all aspects of the project including assets, dialogue, and conditions in a human-readable and computer-readable plain-text XML format.
+Project As XML File: This is probably the most versatile export option because the resulting file contains all aspects of the project including assets, dialogue, and conditions in a human-readable and computer-readable plain-text XML format.
 This option is only available to license holders.